Home » Banking

 What is EQ Bank?

-EQ Bank is the online-only arm of Equitable bank – a Schedule I bank with total assets of approximately $61 billion.
+EQ Bank is the online-only arm of Equitable Bank – a Schedule I bank with total assets of approximately $63 billion.

 The bank operates strictly online, and they have no brick-and-mortar branches you can walk into.
 It is the overhead saved from not having to pay for building and other maintenance costs that they pass on to customers through higher savings interest rates.

-Although it is without a physical location, you can always reach someone to talk to via phone or chat if you have any questions.
+Although it does not have a physical location, you can always reach someone to talk to via phone or chat if you have any questions.

-EQ Bank offers customers a high-interest savings account (known as Savings Plus Account) and GICs.
+EQ Bank offers customers a high-interest savings account (known as the Personal Account) and GICs.
 Features of its savings and GIC account offerings include:

 • No monthly fees